simplesmiler/vue-focus/README.md

 ## Caveats

 1. Although you can write an input that gains focus immediately after loosing it, this is not recommended, as two such inputs will fall into infinite recursion and freeze the browser.
-2. Prior to `vue@1.0` views were able to inherit assets from the parent views, which made it possible to define the directive on the root view and have it available across the whole view hierarchy.
-Since `vue@1.0` this is not possible.
-If you still want to define the directive application-wide, you should `Vue.directive('<directive-name>', <directive>);` in your application entry point for every directive you need.
-But bear in mind that this introduces implicit dependency for your components, making them less reusable.

 ## Notes